SteveMuiyuro/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file contains the command script for cd
+The script displays current working directory in long format